Aliso Viejo, California: Incorporation

 Aliso Viejo had been an unincorporated community since 1979, and incorporated as a city in 2001 due to the efforts of the Aliso Viejo Cityhood 2000 Committee, which was responsible for introducing an initiative on the ballot for the 2001 special election.
 Voters passed the initiative with 93.3% in favor of incorporation.
 Carmen Vali-Cave, the co-founder and president of the committee, became the new city's first mayor.

 The seal of the city of Aliso Viejo was adopted in 2001 at incorporation.
 The seal features several mountains, a sunset, a tree, and several buildings.
 Also, the seal features the slogan "July 2001", in celebration of the city's incorporation date.

-African American John Steward: Home Page ,

-Board of Director, Division Six, Moulton Niguel Water District; Former Member Compton Unified School District Board of Trustees, is Co-founder/Chief Petitioner to Incorporate the City of Aliso Viejo, CA.

-John Steward provided organizational skills and political insights to the formation of the Aliso Viejo Citizen Action League which was the genesis of the Aliso Viejo Cityhood Committee.